sheepman39/DAlTON/algorithm.md

 Steps - create a new site called tempUnit.
 The unit constructor will handle all input for the information.
 Then, append it to the end of dataLL

-### Site.deleteItem(int i)
-Goal - delete a unit in the unit linked list

-Input - an integer representing the index of the list is needed

-Output - None

-Steps - run the delete method of the linked list

 ### Site.setID(int siteNum)
 Goal - Set the sites id as the provided one